 Pre-Shared Key-Input 1-63 characters as pre-shared key.
-Digital Signature (X.509) - Select one predefined in the X.509 Peer ID Profiles.
+Digital Signature (X.509) - Click this radio button to invoke this function and select one predefined in the X.509 Peer ID Profiles (set from VPN and Remote Access>>IPSec Peer with IPSec Policy.